chtoucas/Narvalo.NET/docs/engineering/coding-guidelines.md

 If this is expected to be permanent, justify it.

 ### Object Invariants
 Wrap any object invariants method and contract class with a compiler conditional clause.

+### Contract visibility.
+All members mentioned in a contract must be at least as visible as the method in which they appear.
+Failing to do so will produce a CC1038 error.
+One workaround could be to change the visibility depending on the CONTRACTS_FULL compiler flag.
+This works fine if the CC is used in source form in the target assembly, but it doe not work if this very CC is imported in compiled form.

 Compilation Symbols and Conditional Attributes
 ----------------------------------------------